 So, for example, if you set the IP pool in the 192.168.2.100 and 192.168.2.200 range, you can manually set an IP of a client to be 192.168.2.99.
 That client will still connect to the router successfully, as long as there’s no other device already with that IP address.

 Unless there’s a specific reason, it’s a good idea not to assign an IP manually, which is quite a pain to do anyway.
 If you need to make sure a device always gets the same IP address, you can use the router’s IP reservation feature instead.

 What if I want to provide the Internet to more than 253 devices?

-While you can’t use more than 253 devices in a local home network, you sure can share a single Internet connection to unlimited parties.
+While you can generally use only 253 devices in a local home network, you sure can share a single Internet connection to unlimited parties.

-It’s quite simple, just add more routers to the network, using double NAT setups.
+The simplest way to achieve this is to add more Wi-Fi routers to the network, using double NAT setups.
 You can connect multiple routers to the existing one or daisy-chain them.
 Either way, each additional router can host another 253 devices.